 In PGA Tour, professional golf and high-level amateur golf tournaments, golfers are required to adhere to a competition of competition known colloquially as the One Ball Rule.

 The One Ball Rule isn't part of the Rules of Golf, meaning not every golfer has to adhere to it either when playing casually or even in most tournaments.
-However, it's a recognized condition of competition tournament organizers can require of their competitors.
+However, it's a recognized condition of competition tournament organizers can require of their competitors -- often called a Local Rule.
 The One Ball Rule means basically what it implies, requiring a golfer must use the same golf ball -- same manufacturer and model -- throughout a stipulated tournament round.

 For example, if a golfer starts their round with a TaylorMade TP5x golf ball, they have to use that ball throughout the round.
 They can switch out golf balls as desired between holes or as required when balls are damaged or lost, but the golfer has to change one TaylorMade TP5x for another TaylorMade TP5x golf ball.